sahithyandev/s1/src/content/docs/mechanics/statics/10-beam-analogy.md

 ---
-title: Beam Analogy (Approximate) method
+title: Beam Analogy
 slug: mechanics/statics/beam-analogy
 sidebar:
-  order: 11
+  order: 10
 prev: true
-next: false
+next: true
 ---

 In this method, the internal forces are found assuming the elongated truss is a beam.
+This is an approximate method.

 :::note[For a simply supported beam]